Perfect competition: what it is and examples of its work

 What is a fiscal year?

-Characteristics of Perfect Competition Market
+Characteristics of a Perfect Competition Market

 • Vast and Uniform